emigm/media-inspector/README.md

 ## Installation

-At Media Inspector we try to make your live easier.
+At Media Inspector we try to make your life easier.
 Due to that, we offer two way of installing it:
 - Installing from Source
 - Installing through Docker